Cow (demo): Track list

-"Head for the Sun" was re-recorded and released as a B-side to the "You're So Good for Me" single in 2012 and will also appear on their 2014 album Inspiral Carpets.
+"Head for the Sun" was re-recorded and released as a B-side to the "You're So Good for Me" single in 2012.
 "Whiskey" was re-recorded in 1989 during the Life sessions and appeared as a bonus track on the Japanese release of that album.
 It was also recorded as part of the band's first John Peel Session in 1988 and appears on the 2013 extended reissue of Life.